monkey1992/xy_flutter/README.md

-# XyFlutter
+# xy_flutter
-A Demo used to learn Flutter/Dart
+A demo for learning flutter